The Venerable: Catholic

-In the Catholic Church, after a deceased Catholic has been declared a servant of God by a bishop and proposed for beatification by the pope, such a servant of God may next be declared venerable ("heroic in virtue") during the investigation and process leading to possible canonization as a saint.
-A declaration that a person is venerable is not a pronouncement of their presence in Heaven.
-The pronouncement means it is considered likely that they are in heaven, but it is possible the person could still be in purgatory.
-Before one is considered venerable, one must be declared by a proclamation, approved by the pope, to have lived a life that was "heroic in virtue" (the theological virtues of faith, hope, and charity and the cardinal virtues of prudence, justice, fortitude, and temperance).
-The next steps are beatification, which normally requires a miracle by the intercession of the candidate, from which point the person is referred to as "The Blessed".
-The blessed declaration implies the person is in Heaven, experiencing the beatific vision, but this is not a requirement.
-The canonization is consummated when the person intercedes in a miracle (normally, this is their second intercession) and is declared a saint.
-Exceptional canonizations exist.
-The declaration of sainthood is definitive only to the extent that the Catholic Church claims the person died in the state of grace and already enjoys beatific vision.
+In the Catholic Church, after a deceased Catholic has been declared a servant of God by a bishop and proposed for beatification by the pope, such a Servant of God may next be declared venerable (i. e. he practised heroic virtue) during the investigation and process leading to possible beatification.
+A declaration that a person is venerable is not a pronouncement of their presence in Heaven, rather it is considered likely they are in heaven, with the possibility the person could still be in purgatory.
+Before being considered a venerable, one must be declared by a proclamation, approved by the pope, to have lived a life of heroic virtue (the theological virtues of faith, hope, and charity, alongside the cardinal virtues of prudence, justice, fortitude, and temperance).
+The next steps are beatification, which normally requires a miracle by the intercession of the candidate, from which point the person is referred to as Blessed.
+This declaration implies the person is in Heaven, experiencing the beatific vision, but this is not a requirement.
+The canonization is consummated when the person intercedes in a miracle (normally, their second) and is declared a saint; exceptions exist.
+The declaration of sainthood is definitive only to the extent that the Catholic Church claims the person died in the state of grace and already enjoys the beatific vision.
 For example, Popes Pius XII and John Paul II were both declared venerable by Pope Benedict XVI in December 2009, and John Paul II was declared a saint in 2014.

-Other examples of venerables are Bishop Fulton J. Sheen, Princess Louise of France, Francis Libermann, and Mother Mary Potter.

-The 7th/8th-century English monk St Bede was called venerable soon after his death and is still often called "the Venerable Bede" or "Bede the Venerable" despite having been canonized in 1899.
+The 7th/8th-century English monk Saint Bede was called "venerable" soon after his death and is still often called "the Venerable Bede" or "Bede the Venerable" despite having been canonized in 1899.

-This is also the honorific used for hermits of the Carthusian order in place of the usual term of reverend.